maxonrow/docs/docs/modules/nonfungible/msgtype/TransferNonFungibleItem.md

 NewHandler is essentially a sub-router that directs messages coming into this module to the proper handler.
-Now, you need to define the actual logic for handling the MsgTypeTransferNonFungibleItem message in handleMsgTransferNonFungibleItem:
+Now, you need to define the actual logic for handling the MsgTypeTransferNonFungibleItem message in `handleMsgTransferNonFungibleItem`:

 ![Image-2](../pic/TransferNonFungibleItem_02.png)

 In this function, requirements need to be met before emitted by the network.

 * A valid Token.
 * Token transferable flag equals to true and not in freeze condition.